damku1214/VoiceOfTheCommunity/README.md

 * 3 Omens
 * 5 Legendaries

-This is a beta version, so much more is yet to come!
-Hang in there for a bit!
+## Thunderstore
+The mod is now published on Thunderstore!
+Go and check it out!

-## Manual Installation (The one and only way to do so)
+## Manual Installation
-BE AWARE that this installation method is ripped off directly from [MrBacanudo's SkulHardModeMods](https://github.com/MrBacanudo/SkulHardModeMods/tree/main), and this is the only way to access the mod.
-However, at the time of the real release, or maybe in earlier betas, I will be able to find a way to publish it on Thunderstore.
+BE AWARE that this installation method is ripped off directly from [MrBacanudo's SkulHardModeMods](https://github.com/MrBacanudo/SkulHardModeMods/tree/main).

 1. Download the external dependencies
     * BepInEx (Windows x64): https://github.com/BepInEx/BepInEx/releases/download/v5.4.21/BepInEx_x64_5.4.21.0.zip